trallard/Modules-template/README.md

 These are automatically added to the landing page in the form of a card as well as to the main navigation menu on the website.
 The urls and redirects to the files within the collections folders are generated automatically and added to the front page of each module/project.

-# Theme colors
+### Theme colors
 The color scheme follows [Google's material design](https://material.io/guidelines/style/color.html#color-color-palette) style and is specified in terms of a primary and a secondary color, which can be modified in the `basic_style.scss` file in the root directory.

-If you want to modify the colour scheme or the fonts used you only need to modify this file and they will be automatically updated as the site is built.
+If you want to modify the color scheme or the fonts used you only need to modify this file and they will be automatically updated as the site is built.

  Alternatively, a guide for the MDB colour aliases can be found [here](https://mdbootstrap.com/css/colors/).